openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-To be honest I forget why I chose it.Â  I think at the time it seemed sensible, in hindsight I'd probably choose something simpler.
+To be honest I forget why I chose it.
+I think at the time it seemed sensible, in hindsight I'd probably choose something simpler.
 Depending on which machine I'm on depends which nick is in use.